EMDR Therapy for Emotional Neglect | Grand Rapids Trauma Therapist

 You might recognize yourself in this:

-• You feel unseen in relationships, even with people who care about you
+You feel a little separate in relationships, even with people who care about you

 But internally, something doesn’t feel settled.